oduwoleeyinojuoluwa44/FuzzRun/README.md

 npm i -g fuzzrunx
 ```

-On global install, FuzzRun auto-enables shell hooks and will print:
+On install, FuzzRun auto-enables shell hooks and will print:
 `FuzzRun is automatically enabled.
 Run "fuzzrun disable" to deactivate.`

 If you want to skip auto-enable, set `FUZZRUN_SKIP_ENABLE=1` during install.